oceanbase/flink-connector-oceanbase/docs/sink/flink-connector-oceanbase-tools-cdc.md

 ### Notes:

 * Currently, the project supports using Flink CDC to access multiple tables or the entire database.
-During synchronization, you need to add the corresponding Flink CDC dependency in the `$FLINK_HOME/lib` directory, such as flink-sql-connector-mysql-cdc-\${version}. jar, flink-sql-connector-oracle-cdc-\${version}.jar, flink-sql-connector-sqlserver-cdc-\${version}.jar
+During synchronization, you need to add the corresponding Flink CDC dependency in the `$FLINK_HOME/lib` directory, such as flink-sql-connector-mysql-cdc-\${version}. jar, flink-sql-connector-oracle-cdc-\${version}.jar, flink-sql-connector-sqlserver-cdc-\${version}.jar.
   * The dependent Flink CDC version needs to be above 3.1.
-If you need to use Flink CDC to synchronize MySQL and Oracle, you also need to add the relevant JDBC driver under `$FLINK_HOME/lib`
+If you need to use Flink CDC to synchronize MySQL and Oracle, you also need to add the relevant JDBC driver under `$FLINK_HOME/lib`.
-* When synchronizing to oceanbase, the url connection string of oceanbase needs to use the mysql protocol.
+    * If you synchronize data to OceanBase, you must use oceanBase or mysql as the protocol name for the URL connection string of OceanBase.

 ### MySQL  Synchronous OceanBase Example